gvega76/collstats/README.md

 In the Connection String , provide a user that only have **READ ACCESS** with these roles
 _roles: [ "backup", "readAnyDatabase", "clusterMonitor" ]_

-> monogsh "mongodb+srv://connection string" getDBStats.js > ClusterName-ouput.js
+> monogsh --quiet "mongodb+srv://connection string" getDBStats.js > ClusterName-ouput.js